knightsUCF/EP_Data/data_preprocessing.md

 * compile and collapse the overlapping ChIP-seq peaks across the different cell lines

-* Retrieve the maximum signal in each region across all cell lines and table the results
+* retrieve the maximum signal in each region across all cell lines and table the results

+* normalize for read depth, and varying enrichmenta cross ChIP samples

+* quantile normalization applied to maximum signals

+* use Shannon entropy scoring on normalized maximum signals to quanity the cell type-secificity for each region

+# RNA-seq Data Processing

 *